 Each year may vary by a couple of weeks, though, depending on bank holidays, number of specializations offered, or availability of external lecturers.

 That means you have (theoretically) the whole month of February, July, August and most of September free from lectures, but in some cases, you might have projects or papers that you need to write during your free time.
-This, however, is dependent on your effectiveness and time-management skills throughout the semester.

 How often do I have class?